8 Surprising Health Benefits of Hemp Tea

 Porcelain has the least influence on the taste.
 Metal cups, in comparison, create an unpleasant metallic hint.

-- Time to Pour Boiling Water
+- Add Boiling Water

-- Steep/Brew for 5 Minutes
+- Steep/Brew for Five Minutes

-Put the Tea Filter / InfusLet it steep for AT LEAST 5 minutes and NO MORE THAN 10 minutes.
+Put the Tea Filter / InfusLet it steep for at least five minutes but no more than 10 minutes.
 The longer you leave it, the stronger it tastes.

 - Time to Drink your Hemp Tea

 Find Everything You Need to Brew the Perfect Cup of CBD Tea

 At Kent Tea & Coffee Co, we solve all of your tea and coffee needs.
 We stock hundreds of different teas, from black to chai, matcha and green tea, including hemp herbal tea.